-Diamond Race (7-13 years) - This is a multi-discipline event.
+Diamond race (U8 - U14) - This is a multi-discipline event.
 The order of events is swim, board, run.
-The competitor swims out and around two markers, returns to the beach and picks up their board.
+The competitor swims out, and around two markers return to the beach and pick up their board.
 They return to the water, paddle out and around the markers, returning to the beach, dropping their board at the flags then sprint to the finishing line.

-Cameron Relay (7-13 years) - This is a multi-discipline team event.
-Order of events is the same as the diamond race but done in team of 3.
-The first competitor swims out and around two markers, returns to the beach and tags the paddler who runs to the water and paddles out and around the markers, returning to the water's edge, tagging their runner who then sprints to the finishing line.
+Cameron relay (U8 - U14) - This is a multi-discipline team event.
+The order of events is the same as the diamond race but done in a team of 3.
+The first competitor swims out, and around two markers, return to the beach and tags the paddler who runs to the water and paddles out and around the markers, returning to the water's edge, tagging their runner who then sprints to the finishing line.

-Tube Rescue (10-13 years) - Teams consist of a patient and rescuer.
-The patient lines up at the start between their flags.
-On the starter's whistle they swim out to their buoy.
-On reaching the buoy the patient places a hand on the top of the buoy and raises their other hand up.
+Tube rescue (U13 - U14) Teams consist of a patient and rescuer.
+First, the patient lines up at the start between their flags.
+Then, on the starter's whistle, they swim out to their buoy.
+On reaching the buoy, the patient places a hand on the top of the buoy and raises their other hand.
 On seeing the signal from the patient, the rescuer, who stands on the seaward side of the start line, runs up the beach to get the rescue tube and fins.
 These are put on as soon as the rescuer is ready, and they then swim out to the buoy.

 The rescuer swims left to right around the buoy, clipping in the patient behind the buoy.
 The patient can help clip on the tube before they cross the buoy line and swim into shore.
-The patient must remain on their back at all times and can assist by kicking and/or sculling underwater.
-When they are in shallow water the rescuer removes their fins and the team runs up the beach to finish in between their flags.
+The patient must remain on their back while being towed and assist by kicking and/or sculling underwater.
+The rescuer removes their fins when they are in shallow water, and the team runs up the beach to finish in between their flags.